verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/multi_mode_ble.rst

 Validation in packer
 --------------------
-After finishing the architecture description, the next step is to validate that VPR can map logics to each operating modes.
+After finishing the architecture description, the next step is to validate that VPR can map logic to each operating mode.
-Since VPR packer will exhaustively try each operating mode and finally map logics to one of it.
+Since VPR packer will exhaustively try each operating mode and finally map logic to one of it.
 As long as there is an operating mode that is feasible for mapping, VPR will complete packing without errors.
 However, this may shadow the problems for other operating modes.
 It is entirely possible that an operating mode is not defined correctly and is always dropped by VPR during packing.
 Therefore, it is necessary to validate the correctness of each operating mode.
-Here, we will use the syntax ``disable_packing`` which can efficiently reach the goal.
+To efficiently reach the goal, we will temporarily apply the syntax ``disable_packing`` to specific modes, so as to narrow down the search space.

 First, we can disable the dual 5-input LUT mode for packer, by changing